 It is exciting to know that quality research and science is catching up to what many people, modern and ancient, have known for a long time.
-This being that whole, plant foods provide the most ideal nourishment for the human body to thrive.
-(Don’t mistaken this with the ability of the human body to survive, which it can do on literally anything that is edible, and how many people eat to this day, not realizing they are simply eating to survive, rather than to thrive.)
-As all science goes however, it is prone to presenting topics or findings in the often “sterile”, “narrow” or “theoretical” ways that are commonplace in reductionist thinking, and disconnected from practical or real-life applications.
+This being that whole, plant foods provide the ideal nourishment for the human body to thrive.
+(Don’t mistake this with the ability of the human body to survive, which it can do on literally anything that is edible, and how many people eat to this day, not realizing they are simply eating to survive, rather than to thrive.)
+As all science goes, however, it is prone to presenting topics or findings in the often “sterile,” “narrow,” or “theoretical” ways that are commonplace in reductionist thinking and disconnected from practical or real-life applications.

 Should You Sacrifice Variety for Nutrient Density

-When it comes to variety, no, not “as wide as possible”, beyond a general variety.
-In much of my educational content I refer to eating based on a “basic” or “general” variety of whole, plant foods.
-This means that you shouldn’t eat the same thing over and over AND aim to get some foods (of your choice) from the main plant food categories daily.
-Namely, veggies, fruits, nuts, seeds, beans, grains/starchy vegetables, herbs and spices.
-I aim to help people in all circumstances meet optimal health goals, and when we factor in the many different geographic, financial, seasonal and lifestyle needs that people have today, the more specific any guidelines are, the more people they exclude and don’t work for, or are not capable of being very “usable” or “valuable”.
+If one has access to a wide variety of foods, then sure, it may make sense to center one’s diet around the most nutrient-dense whole plant foods.
+However, we should not limit the variety in our diet by solely trying to eat the most nutrient-dense foods.
+Sacrificing variety for nutrient-density in such a way may not work to our advantage.
+In much of my educational content, I refer to eating based on a “basic” or “general” variety of whole, plant foods.
+This means that you shouldn’t eat the same thing repeatedly and aim to get some foods (of your choice) from the main plant food categories daily.
+Namely, veggies, fruits, nuts, seeds, beans, grains/starchy vegetables, herbs, and spices.
+I aim to help people in all circumstances meet optimal health goals, and when we factor in the many different geographic, financial, seasonal, and lifestyle needs that people have today, the more specific any guidelines are, the more people they exclude and don’t work for, or are not capable of being very “usable” or “valuable.”

 The Relative Nature of Healthy Foods